-The Williamstown + Atlanta Art Conservation Centers form a nonprofit organization comprised of two regional conservation centers devoted to the conservation and preservation of cultural and historical objects in the North and Southeast.
+The Williamstown + Atlanta Art Conservation Center is a non-profit organization comprised of regional conservation centers in the Northeast and Southeast.

-The conservators at the Williamstown and Atlanta Art Conservation Centers adhere to the Code of Ethics and Guidelines for Practice as formulated by the American Institute for Conservation of Historic & Artistic Works (AIC), the national membership organization of conservation professionals.
+The conservators at W+AACC adhere to the Code of Ethics and Guidelines for Practice as formulated by the American Institute for Conservation of Historic & Artistic Works (AIC), the national membership organization of conservation professionals.

-WACC offers consultation and treatment for the preservation of a full range of artworks and artifacts and state-of-the-art scientific analysis (materials characterization and identification).
-Our multi-disciplined team of conservators have expertise in paintings, works on paper, photographs, sculpture, multi-media objects, textiles, furniture, frames, decorative arts, conservation science, and modern and contemporary art.
+W+AACC partners with museums, libraries, educational institutions, historical societies, archives, corporations, independent art professionals and private collectors on all aspects of collections care.
+The organization offers consultation and treatment for the preservation of a full range of artworks and artifacts, as well as scientific analysis of the highest quality for materials characterization and identification.
+The highly skilled team of conservators is expert in multiple disciplines: paintings, works on paper, photographs, sculpture, multimedia objects, textiles, furniture, frames, decorative arts, conservation science and modern and contemporary art.